 Every source needs an outlet.
 After I build about 10 drum modules, it was time to connect them and make some sounds.
-The requirements were simple:
+The requirements for my first eurorack audio mixer were simple:

 - a lot of inputs without level control,

 - some amplified inputs with level control for low output drum modules,

 I checked a lot of mixer schematics and designed one that suited my needs.
 Finally I decided to include six no-amplified inputs and two with level control with maximum amplification of 2x.
 I used only one amplified in Ponyo because of limited space – I wanted to build two units anyway.